cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 :::info
-In a microservice architecture, this would be the point where one microservice representing a bounded context calls another microservice representing a separate bounded context, e.g. HTTP or gRPC.
+In a microservice architecture, this would be the point where one microservice representing a bounded context calls another microservice representing a separate bounded context, e.g. via HTTP or gRPC.
 :::

 The consumer namespace must not contain any business logic - therefore it must not depend on anything from the bounded